 Meet at Greenville–Spartanburg Airport (Roger Milliken Field)

-Amanda has been a member of Good Dog for over 2 years
+Amanda has been a member of Good Dog for about 3 years

 Amanda was screened for responsible practices and has been a member since 2023.